jaijain96/k8s_experiments/notes/kubernetes-cluster-architecture/nodes.md

 ## Node `name` uniqueness

-The `metadata.name` field uniquely identifies a `Node`.
-Kubernetes also assumes that a resource with the same `name` is the same object.
+The `metadata.name` field uniquely identifies a `Node`. <mark>Kubernetes also assumes that a resource with the same `name` is the same object.
 In case of a `Node`, it is implicitly assumed that an instance using the same `name` will have the same state (e.g. network settings, root disk contents) and `attributes` like `Node` `Label`s.
 This may lead to inconsistencies if an instance was modified without changing its name.
-If the `Node` needs to be replaced or updated significantly, the existing `Node` object needs to be removed from API server first and re-added after the update.
+If the `Node` needs to be replaced or updated significantly, the existing `Node` object needs to be removed from API server first and re-added after the update.</mark>

 ## Node Status